LJMurphyy/LJMurphyy/README.md

 # Laurel Murphy
 Hi!
-My name is Laurel, I was previously a pro gramer, now a student learning computer science and physics.
+My name is Laurel, I was previously a pro gramer, now a student learning computer science.

 #### Interests
 I am really excited to learn about quantum computing, machine learning, and computer vision.<br />